karadikid/landing-zone/test-environment-setup/README.md

 * Log into the AWS console as the Administrator IAM user
 * Create a new Cloud9 development environment
+  * Select the instance type that best suits your needs
+  * Consider overriding the default cost-savings setting
 * Open the IDE

 ## Disable Cloud9 Managed Temporary Credentials